Thurston County reports 28 COVID-19 cases on Thursday, increasing overall total to 6,747

 Thurston County announced 28 more cases of COVID-19 on Thursday, increasing the overall number of cases to date to 6,747.

-Of the overall total, 6,075 people have recovered or are recovering from the virus, 337 have been hospitalized at some point during their illness and 63 have died.
+Of the overall total cases, 6,075 people have recovered or are recovering from the virus, 337 have been hospitalized at some point during their illness and 63 have died.
 No deaths have been reported in the past week.
-The number of COVID-19 outbreaks at area congregate care setting stands at nine.
+There are nine ongoing outbreaks at area congregate care centers.

+Of the tests conducted in the past week, 6% have come back positive.

 ▪ Pierce County confirmed 52 new COVID-19 cases and two new deaths Thursday.
 The county now has reported a total of 34,335 cases and 425 deaths.